Purchases of medicines in the EU/EEA

 As a general rule, you must have a blue prescription or an h-prescription for the medicine in order to receive reimbursement.
 If you paid more than you would have paid in Norway, you will have to pay the difference yourself.
 You will not be reimbursed for expenses relating to medicines if no equivalent product is available in Norway.

-Find out more about blue prescriptions and h-prescriptions (in Norwegian).
+Find out more about blue prescriptions and h-prescriptions.

 Example

-Kari has been issued with a prescription for medicine from a doctor in the country in which she is staying.
-If this is medicine she would receive in Norway, she may be entitled to reimbursement for her expenses for this product when she applies.
+Kari has been issued with a prescription for medicine from a doctor in Spain.
+If this is medicine she would receive in Norway, she may be entitled to reimbursement for her expenses when she applies.

 3